top of page

 Meet the Team

-Jandyra Maciel grew up in Australia, of South American descent, and graduated her Diploma in Dance Performance in 2008 after three years at New Zealand School of Dance.
+Jandyra Maciel is HaBYT's Artistic Director and teaches the Senior Company, Ensemble and Associates classes.
+Jandyra grew up in Australia, of South American descent, and graduated her Diploma in Dance Performance in 2008 after three years at New Zealand School of Dance.
 During her training she worked closely with many NZ choreographers including Sacha Copland, Taiaroa Royal, Malia Johnston, Taane Mete, Michael Parmenter and Sarah Foster.
 Since then she has been working as a freelance choreographer, movement director, dancer, creator, voiceover artist and actor.

 Jandyra has performed in Away by Michael Gow, Much Ado About Nothing as Lady Beatrice, and as Flossie Le Mar in The Hooligan and the Lady.
 She teaches contemporary dance in schools, and has taught contemporary movement/physical theatre at the National Youth Drama School.